BruceW91/CVSE/README.md

 <img src="./figures/framework_CVSE.jpg" width = "60%" height="50%">

-**The results on MSCOCO and Flicke30K dataset: (The inference code has been revised for fair comparison)**
+**The results on MSCOCO and Flicke30K dataset: (The inference/evaluation code has been corrected for fair comparision)**
 <table>
   <tr>
     <td></td>